Wednesday, November 28, 2012

 So then, who did make the list?
 Which RPG characters are just the most bizarre of all?
 Let’s see.

 Note: This list only counts specific party characters.
 In other words, generic, typically non-name characters (like Pokemon, or the various minions of most Nippon Ichi games) are disqualified here.
 Because Pokemon would otherwise probably occupy at least 2/3rds of this list.
-I mean, they have a fucking garbage bag Pokemon now.
+I mean, they have a Pokemon now that's a dragon that's also a fucking apple pie.

 15. Skelly (Chrono Cross)